Closest entrance and distance: 29 miles to the Cooke City (northeast) entrance

 The dramatic scenery of the park’s Northeast Entrance Road remains something of a secret.
 It’s far enough removed from the Grand Loop Road to shake most of the hordes—all the better for those with the time to cruise the area’s wildlife-packed valleys, idyllic creeks, and striking peaks.
 Just beyond the park boundary and the towns of Silver Gate and Cooke City, the high-mountain Beartooth Highway picks up for one of the prettiest drives in the Rockies.

-Continuing east, you’ll pass the turnoff to Slough Creek Campground (one of the best in the park) and the historic Lamar Buffalo Ranch, where a bison-breeding program ran from 1906 to the 1950s to replenish the species’ dwindled population.
+Continuing east, you’ll pass the turnoff to Slough Creek Campground (one of the best in the park) and the historical Lamar Buffalo Ranch, where a bison-breeding program ran from 1906 to the 1950s to replenish the dwindled population of bison.
 The scenery grows more striking as you press on along Soda Butte Creek, with views of summits like 9,583-foot Druid Peak and 10,404-foot Barronette Peak rising before you.
-Pebble Creek Campground, another choice place to pitch a tent, is in this area, as are several lovely hiking trails.
+Pebble Creek Campground, another choice place to pitch a tent, is in this area, as are several lovely hiking trails, such as Pebble Creek Trail and the Thunderer Cutoff Trail to Chaw Pass.
+You’ll also pass secluded picnic pullouts along Soda Butte Creek, Soda Butte Picnic Area and Warm Springs Picnic Area.
+Both are small, lovely places for a bite.

-The northeast gateway towns of Silver Gate and Cooke City don’t offer much in the way of dining and lodging choices, but they’re gorgeous, quiet, and make an excellent base for exploring this forgotten end of the park.
-See chapter 8, “Gateways to Yellowstone and Grand Teton National Parks,” for details.
+The northeast gateway towns of Silver Gate and Cooke City don’t offer many dining and lodging options, but they’re gorgeous, quiet, and make an excellent base for exploring this forgotten area.
+See “Gateways to Yellowstone and Grand Teton,” for details.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.